 Here are the highlights of my meal:

-- Deep Fried Truffle Pasta: The tube pasta were made inhouse.
-It’s infused with truffle oil and deep fried.
+- Deep Fried Truffle Pasta: Tube pasta made inhouse, which was infused with truffle oil and deep fried.
 Served with halved tomatoes and drizzled with Japanese mayonnaise.
-The deep fried pasta reminds me of crunchy pork crackling.
-Its perfect with the Japanese mayonnaise which lent a mildly sweet taste to the dish.
+Its good.

 - Fresh Irish Majestic Oyster: $9.
 Oyster were freshly shucked and served simply on a bed of ice and slice of lemon.
 It was fresh and went down to my tummy too quickly.

 - Capesanta Gratinata: $28.
 Broiled Hokkaido scallop with Porcini Sabayon and Crispy Sunchoke.
 This was served in half a scallop shell.
 It didn’t look wow.
 But when you scoop the first spoonful and place it in your mouth, it was ‘Wow.
 There was cut piecesof scallops at the bottom of the shell and it was covered with porcini mushroom puree.
 Its topped with crispy fried sunchoke chips.
 I absolutely loved this.
 Recommended!

 - Polipo: $29.
 Charred Octopus, Sicilian Olives, Sun dried Tomatoes and Celery Root.
 The octopus were lovely and I liked its taste and texture.
 The celery root was also good.
 Must-order!